chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 ![Inside of the house](../assets/sanghaforest/IMG_6322.jpg)

-The avocados had some problems:
+The avocados had some issues:

 ![Avocados](../assets/sanghaforest/IMG_6320.jpg)